 From India, Delhi

-They are coming to their workplace to ensure essential services are going on.
-What if someone from those essential services contracts COVID due to being in workplace?
+Thanks.
+But I am asking about essential services which are permitted by MHA notification.
+For example, water supply, electricity supply, banks, etc. They are coming to their workplace to ensure essential services are ongoing.
+What if someone from those essential services contracts COVID due to being in the workplace?

 From India, Mumbai

-COVID19 is an epidemic disease.
+COVID-19 is an epidemic disease.
 It has nothing to do with occupation.
-A person can get COVID19 even without working anywhere.
-An occupational disease to come under the purview of employees Compensation Act is a disease attributed to occupation only.
-Moreover, it should be contracted DURING the COURSE of EMPLOYMENT.
+A person can get COVID-19 even without working anywhere.
+An occupational disease to come under the purview of the Employees' Compensation Act is a disease attributed to occupation only.
+Moreover, it should be contracted during the course of employment.

 However, we can take a defense like this.
-In the case of an employee of a bank, the chances of getting a disease transmitted though currency notes and persons visiting the bank are very high.
-Though you can get it when you exchange currency is a grocery shop or talk to a shop keeper, you can say that you got it workplace and you got the disease just because you were asked to work.
-But how can you prove that it was through the currency notes that you handled in the bank you got the disease?
+In the case of an employee of a bank, the chances of getting a disease transmitted through currency notes and persons visiting the bank are very high.
+Though you can get it when you exchange currency in a grocery shop or talk to a shopkeeper, you can say that you got it in the workplace and you got the disease just because you were asked to work.
+But how can you prove that it was through the currency notes that you handled in the bank that you got the disease?

 From India, Kannur

-However, the like heart attacks / strokes, if could be relate to the employment, compensation may attract.
-Labour jurisprudence follows the principle of preponderance...hence, these are the documents and evidence available with employer and employee will decide whether it will cover under the ECA.
-If employee could prove that employer while permitted to operate the facility, did not follow the rules and guidelines for social distancing, personal hygiene, disinfection of work places, transports, provisions of masks, hand washing etc. or did not conduct awareness programmes, which might have attributed to infection resulting in the covid-19 to him, he may get compensation.
-Similarly, if employer can prove it otherwise by documents and other substantial evidences, that compliance was made, the liability cannot be fastened on him.
+However, for conditions like heart attacks or strokes, if they could be related to the employment, compensation may be attracted.
+Labor jurisprudence follows the principle of preponderance.
+Hence, these are the documents and evidence available with the employer, and the employee will decide whether it will be covered under the ECA.
+If the employee could prove that the employer, while permitted to operate the facility, did not follow the rules and guidelines for social distancing, personal hygiene, disinfection of workplaces, transports, provisions of masks, hand washing, etc., or did not conduct awareness programs, which might have attributed to infection resulting in COVID-19 to him, he may get compensation.
+Similarly, if the employer can prove otherwise by documents and other substantial evidence that compliance was made, the liability cannot be fastened on him.
 In short, each case will go on its merit.
-Thus employers must be particular in documentation.
-Whatever, they do, that must be documented.
+Thus, employers must be particular in documentation.
+Whatever they do, that must be documented.

 P K Jadia

-The COVID 19 or any other epidemic disease may not be covered under the EC Act.
-And it can not be considered under Occupational Health Hazards.
+The COVID-19 or any other epidemic disease may not be covered under the EC Act and cannot be considered under Occupational Health Hazards.

-All of us aware the Govt. declared special Insurance coverage for deceased dealing with Covid 19 cases for health & police personnel.
+All of us are aware that the Government declared special insurance coverage for deceased individuals dealing with COVID-19 cases, especially for health and police personnel.

-What remedy is available for the person engaged on essential service succumbed to death or disability, is a valid question ?
+What remedy is available for individuals engaged in essential services who succumb to death or disability is a valid question?

-The employee engaged in any establishment are either covered under ESI or by the WC policy taken by the employer, besides Govt (TRAI) has already asked all the Insurance Company to extend the scope keeping Kovid 19.
+Employees engaged in any establishment are either covered under ESI or by the WC policy taken by the employer.
+Additionally, the Government (TRAI) has already instructed all insurance companies to extend the scope to cover COVID-19 cases.

 From India, Mumbai